-Submit a PDF digital portfolio of creative work, which may include sketches, constructions, graphics, and/or photographs.
-While student portfolios do not require examples of architectural drawing/design, evidence of creative talent will be important in determining admission.
-(Refer to Portfolio Requirements for more information.)
+Submit a portfolio of creative work, which may include sketches, constructions, graphics, and/or photographs (while student portfolios will likely not include examples of architectural drawing/design, evidence of creative talent will be important in determining admission).

 International applicants whose native language is not English must submit scores from the TOEFL, IELTS, or PTE.
 A minimum TOEFL score of 88 (internet-based) is required.
 A minimum IELTS score of 6.5 is required.
 The English language test score requirement is waived for native speakers of English or for those submitting transcripts from degrees earned at American institutions.

 All applications must be accompanied by a PDF digital portfolio.
 Print or bound portfolios or digital portfolios in formats other than PDF will not be accepted or reviewed.
 Please note, all PDF portfolios should be less than 6.0mb.
 Larger files will not be accepted or reviewed.
 In the event the review committee requires additional information or higher resolution images, the applicant will be notified.
 You may submit only one PDF file as your portfolio.
 Your portfolio should be submitted through your application on the materials section.

 Guidelines for portfolio preparation:

 Image quality: A medium quality image setting on a digital camera is sufficient.
 No images should be pixelated.

 File size: The total size in an 8.5"x11" format and cannot exceed 6.0mb.
 Alternatively, students may use the PDF portfolio feature (found under FILE, in more recent versions of Adobe Acrobat) to create a portfolio.

 Orientation: Landscape orientation is preferred.

 Image enhancement: If the image files of your work are not accurate after photographing, image-editing software is allowed to correct the appearance of the files submitted.
 Please use caution.
 It is important to maintain the integrity of the original artwork.
 Images should be clear and free of reflections or ‘hot spots.’